The cobbled staircase that leads to Praia de São Sebastião

 How to Get to Praia de São Sebastião

-São Sebastião Beach is just down the road from the bus station, so for many it’s the first beach they see in Ericeira.
+São Sebastião Beach is just down the main road, the N247 or Avenida São Sebastião.
 It’s to the north of the center, and within walking distance of almost anywhere in town.
 If you’re driving, there’s a parking lot above it.
 For its exact location, see the Ericeira beaches map.

 Hotels by Praia de São Sebastião